frodi-karlsson/basic-xml-json-server/README.md

 ## Notes

-The server will run on port 8080 by default.
-It's possible that the program that's querying the server will be upset about it being http on port 80.
-If that's the case, it'll have to be changed to https and the port to 443.
+The server will run on port 80 by default, which is the default http port.
+It's possible that the program that's querying the server will be expecting https.
+If that's the case, it'll have to be changed to self-certed https and the port to 443.
 Let me know 🤙